jack-op11/anything-v4.0/README.md

 I think the V4.5 version better though, it's in this repo. feel free 2 try it.

-## Yes, this model has [AbyssOrangeMix2](https://huggingface.co/WarriorMama777/OrangeMixs) in it. coz its a very good model
+## Yes, this model has [AbyssOrangeMix2](https://huggingface.co/WarriorMama777/OrangeMixs) in it. coz its a very good model. check it out luls ;)

 # Gradio